Our Business Practices

 The Committee shall:

 1. Actively seek individuals qualified to become Board members for recommendation to the Board.
 The Committee shall identify individuals qualified to become Board members consistent with the Board membership criteria set forth in the Company's Corporate Governance Policies.
-The Committee may consider director candidates proposed by shareholders or management.
-Consistent with the retirement policy set forth in the Corporate Governance Policies of the Company, the Company does not have established term limits or a set retirement age for directors.
+The Committee may consider director candidates proposed by shareholders in accordance with the procedures set forth in the Company's annual proxy statement or by management.
+Consistent with the retirement policy set forth in the Corporate Governance Policies of the Company, the Company does not have established term limits although it has a retirement age of 75 with flexibility to extend beyond age 75.
 The Committee and the Board favor evaluation of each director annually, taking into account the results of the Board's most recent self-evaluation, the results of voting by shareholders in director elections, the director's participation in and contributions to the activities of the Board and any other factors deemed appropriate by the Committee and the Board.
+The Committee oversees the Board's succession planning process.

 2. Recommend to the Board the director nominees for the next annual meeting of shareholders.
 In the case of a vacancy in the office of a director (including a vacancy created by an increase in the size of the Board), the Committee shall recommend to the Board an individual to fill such vacancy (and, if applicable, the class of directors in which the individual should serve).

-4. Oversee the evaluation of the Board, its committees and management.
+8. Oversee the evaluation of the Board, its committees and senior management.

-5. Annually review and assess the adequacy of the Company's Corporate Governance Policies and, if appropriate, recommend changes to the Corporate Governance Policies to the Board.
+9. Annually review and assess the adequacy of the Company's Corporate Governance Policies and, if appropriate, recommend changes to the Corporate Governance Policies to the Board.
+Monitor compliance with the Corporate Governance Policies.

-8. Recommend to the Board changes that the Committee believes desirable to the size of the Board or any committee thereof, or to the Board's committee structure.
+12. Recommend to the Board changes that the Committee believes desirable to the structure, size, diversity and overall composition of the Board or any committee thereof.
+This shall include advising the Board on the rotation of committee members and chairs, as appropriate.

-11. Review and consider approval, or ratify, any related person transactions.
+17. Review and consider approval, or ratify, any related person transactions in compliance with the Company's related person transaction policy.